-A Reflects Final Adopted Budget for 2021-22 and 2022-23.
-Source: Office of the Controller, City and County of San Francisco.
+$^{^{4}}$ Reflects Final Adopted Budget for 2021-22 and 2022-23.

 INVESTMENT OF CITY FUNDS

 Investment Pool

 The Treasurer of the City (the "Treasurer") is authorized by Charter Section 6.106 to invest funds available under California Government Code Title 5, Division 2, Part 1, Chapter 4.
 In addition to the funds of the City, the funds of various City departments and local agencies located within the boundaries of the City, including the school and community college districts, airport and public hospitals, are deposited into the City and County's Pooled Investment Fund (the "Pool").
 The funds are commingled for investment purposes.